(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Conclusion

-It is uncertain if the chatbot will continue to be accessible for free, but employers are willing to pay for the AI-generated text.
-But wait to see whether chatbot content with a watermark that might as well say “I was not written by a human” will change our usage of the chatbot.
+All in all, employers are willing to pay for the AI-generated text.
+But wait to see whether chatbot content with a watermark that might as well say “I was not written by a human” will change our usage of the chatbot, and how it will make significant disruption into other industries like legal service, healthcare, and training employees.

 Methodology

 The study was conducted between December 27th, 2022, and January 9th, 2023, among 500 users in 6 countries: the United Kingdom, Belgium, Germany, Spain, the Netherlands, and France.
 In the study, we surveyed general ChatGPT users to gather their perspectives on the AI system and its potential impact on their jobs or businesses.
+We also looked at over 5,000 Indeed job listings for AI-engineering related positions to analyse trends in salaries and job titles.
 The responses are anonymous.

 Featured in